holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 * **[Countersigning](/concepts/10_countersigning/) `unstable-countersigning`**: Allows agents to temporarily lock their chains in order to agree to write the same entry to their respective chains.
 * **DPKI / DeepKey `unstable-dpki`**: Implements a distributed public key infrastructure, allowing agents to manage their keys and confirm continuity of their identity across devices and source chains.
 Read the [DeepKey readme](https://github.com/holochain/deepkey) for more info.
 * **[DHT sharding](/concepts/4_dht/) `unstable-sharding`**: Lessens the load of each peer in large network, allowing them to take responsibility for validating and storing only a subset of a DHT's entire data set.
+Omitting this flag doesn't disable code, but it does force you to choose either `"empty"` or `"full"` for DHT arc size clamping.
 * **[Warrants](/concepts/7_validation#remembering-validation-results) `unstable-warrants`**: Spreads news of validation failure around the network, allowing peers to recognize bad actors and take action against them, even if they haven't directly interacted with them.
-* **Chain head coordination `chc`**: Developed for Holo, allows source chain changes to be copied from one device to another without causing chain forks.
+* **Chain head coordination `chc`**: Developed for Holo, allows source chain changes to be copied to a remote server for restoring onto the same device or syncing across devices.
 (This pre-existing feature flag is no longer enabled by default.)
 * **HDI/HDK functions `unstable-functions`**:
     * Related to countersigning (enable `unstable-countersigning` if you want to use these):
         * [`accept_countersigning_preflight_request`](https://github.com/holochain/holochain/blob/holochain-0.4.0-rc.2/crates/hdk/src/countersigning.rs#L3-L22)
-    * Related to DPKI (enable `unstable-dpki` if you want to use these, which are both new to 0.4):
+    * Related to DPKI (enable `unstable-dpki` if you want to use this, which is new to 0.4):
         * [`get_agent_key_lineage`](https://github.com/holochain/holochain/blob/holochain-0.4.0-rc.2/crates/hdk/src/agent.rs#L10-L20)
     * Related to block lists (allowing peers in a hApp to selectively block others who haven't necessarily produced invalid data or forked their source chain):
         * `block_agent`